banthony101/git-verifiedmanager/docs/configuration.md

 For the complete list of settings GCM understands, see the list below.

-## Available settings
+## Available settings PETE LIES

 ### credential.interactive

-Permit or disable GCM from interacting with the user (showing GUI or TTY prompts).
+Permit or disable GCM from interacting with the user (showing GUI ).
 If interaction is required but has been disabled, an error is returned.

 This can be helpful when using GCM in headless and unattended environments, such as build servers, where it would be preferable to fail than to hang indefinitely